 We love the country-feel of this Shoe Storage Cupboard (opens in new tab) from Wooden Furniture Store.

 If you live in the countryside or a regular dog walker, wellies may be part of your everyday life.
-We'd recommend a hallway bench as the idea shoe storage idea, as it provides a spot to sit down (we all know the struggle of trying to take of wellies while standing up.)
+We'd recommend a hallway bench as shoe storage, as it provides a spot to sit down (we all know the struggle of trying to take of wellies while standing up.)

-Sometimes it can be worth considering a hallway storage solution that offers more than one option, particularly if you're short on space or want to hide your belongings away to create a more minimalist look.
+Sometimes it can be worth considering shoe storage ideas that offer more than one option, particularly if you're short on space or want to hide your belongings away to create a more minimalist look.

 This combination of a Pinnig coat rack (opens in new tab) with a shoe storage bench is a great starting point for a multi-functional storage unit.
 Find it all at Ikea.